indkumar8999/persistent-task-manager/README.md

-## Task Manager Lite Version with Persistence
+## Task Manager Lite with Persistence

 ### Run the following command to create the grpc service and the go structs from proto
 cd service/